lsst-dm/dmtn-185/index.rst

 Workflow-level provenance
 =========================

+<<<<<<< Updated upstream
 Note that in our architecture, some of the provenance use cases that are typically the domain of the workflow system, spedifically software version provenance, are handled by PipelineTask-Level provenance.
-This includes both pipeline software versions and third party package versions.
+This includes both pipeline software versions and third party package versions and is an effect of the design where there are elements of the Science Pipelines (specifically  pipe_base) that is “upstream” of the workflow system, as it generates the quantum graph submitted to the workflow.

 Similarly, as opposed to some systems where a directed acyclic graph is described in some workflow specific language (or translated from the common workflow language), the source of primacy is the quantum graph computed by the pipeline task framework itself.

 The low level workflow system must be able to report details about how quantum graph was executed.